 If Wells Fargo is unable to verify that the information on your report is accurate, submit a dispute letter to Wells Fargo and the credit bureaus that this information has been reported to.
 You can send this letter by mail using the form letters that each credit bureau provides for disputes.[8]

 Surprises can show up on your report, and you don’t want that surprise when you go to apply for a loan, a credit card or other lines of credit.
 Be proactive with credit monitoring so you can keep errors off your report.
 Getting a credit report is an important first step.
-You are entitled to one free credit report from each bureau each year, which you can access at AnnualCreditReport.com; check out a credit report example to see what it should look like.
+You can get a free credit report every week from each of the three major credit bureaus at AnnualCreditReport.com, check out a credit report example to see what it should look like.

 Ana Gonzalez-Ribeiro, MBA, AFC® is an Accredited Financial Counselor® and a Bilingual Personal Finance Writer and Educator dedicated to helping populations that need financial literacy and counseling.
 Her informative articles have been published in various news outlets and websites including Huffington Post, Fidelity, Fox Business News, MSN and Yahoo Finance.
 She also founded the personal financial and motivational site www.AcetheJourney.com and translated into Spanish the book, Financial Advice for Blue Collar America by Kathryn B. Hauer, CFP.
 Ana teaches Spanish or English personal finance courses on behalf of the W!SE (Working In Support of Education) program has taught workshops for nonprofits in NYC.